-ACADEMIC DETAILS Location in course: This is an advanced ministry elective unit offered at Level 700 .
+Location in course: This is an advanced ministry elective unit offered at Level 800.
+Location in course.
+This is an advanced ministry elective unit offered at Level 800.
 Workload This unit carries 3 credit points.
 The contact hours for this unit are 2.5 hours/week for 11 weeks.
 Students are expected to study a further 8.5 hours/week.
 Pre-Requisites None Delivery Delivery will be via lectures, research assignments, and extra content supplied on Moodle.
 Summary of Content Over the trimester, this course will (1) trace the missio Dei through history, from ancient and medieval times to the present; (2) establish a Trinitarian basis for mission via a theological approach to Scripture; and (3) examine foundational concepts related to the church in God's mission today.
-Learning outcomes By the completion of this unit, students will be able to: A. Employ new theological knowledge to: 1.
-Analyse God's redemptive plan for all nations throughout the Old and New Testament.
-2. Describe the key events in the history of missions.
-3. Evaluate a range of cultural and strategic issues regarding local and cross-cultural missions.
-B. Conduct a critical analysis of a practical context to: 1.
-Determine the religious and cultural composition of a particular context.
+Learning outcomes By the completion of this unit, students will be able to: A. Employ foundational theological knowledge to: 1.
+Appraise God's redemptive plan for all nations throughout the Old and New Testament and critically discuss its implication for the church today.
+2. Critically Interpret the theology behind key events in the history of missions.
+3. Critically evaluate a range of cultural and strategic contemporary issues regarding local and cross-cultural missions.
+B. Analyse a practical context to: 1.
+Describe the religious and cultural composition of a particular context.
 C. Develop and employ practical methods and actions to: 1.
-Communicate God's redemptive plan for all nations across the Old and New Testaments.
+Communicate God's redemptive plan for all nations across the Old and New Testaments in various settings.
 D. Engage in critical personal reflection to: 1.
-Identify personal barriers and limitations to your engagement with cross-cultural missions.
+Appraise personal barriers and limitations to cross-cultural missions.
 Requirements to complete To successfully complete this unit students must: a) Lodge all assessments that are required for this unit, and b) obtain a total grade of at least 50% in the unit.